-5.5 Getting started
+1.2 Getting started

 This guide will walk you through the steps of synchronizing your first files over brig.
 You will learn about the concepts behind it along the way.
-Most of the steps here will include working in a terminal, since this is the primary way to interact with brig.
-Once setup you have to choice to use a browser application though.
+Everything is hands on, so make sure to open a terminal.
+For now, brig has no other user interface.

-5.5.1 Precursor: The help system
+1.2.1 Precursor: The help system